Emdashes. The New Yorker between the lines

 Eds.: Items about New Yorker editors-in-chief since the start of the magazine: Harold Ross, William Shawn, Robert Gottlieb, Tina Brown, and David Remnick.

 Letters & Challenges: Letters from readers.
-Never fear—we print only the letters you’ve explicitly given us permission to print, whether with your name or anonymously; just let us know.
+Never fear—we print only the letters you’ve explicitly given us permission to print, whether with your name or anonymously; just let me know.
 Here’s how to send one.
 There are also occasional challenges and contests.
 And prizes.

 Other em dash aficionados: